-Today we’re going to talk about twenty alternatives to SlideShare that you can quickly and easily start using for sharing your presentations online.
+Today, we’re going to discuss twenty alternatives to SlideShare that you can quickly and easily start using for sharing your presentations online.

 Last updated on September 4th, 2018: I have added SlideServe in this update.
 This post originally contained 20 Slideshare alternatives.

 SlideShare is the Web’s most popular online presentation tool for slide hosting and sharing.
 It is being used by millions to host their presentations and make them easy to view, share, comment and download from anywhere in the world.
 SlideShare once had an unquestioned stranglehold on the world of online business presentations sharing.